 In this post of my Preparing for Baby the Minimalist Way series, I want to help you focus that incredible- albeit rare at times- pregnancy energy on decluttering and organizing your home before baby arrives.
 This article will list the decluttering jobs that will benefit you most during postpartum life with a newborn baby and make it easy for you to check those tasks off your to-do list.
 I’ll even throw in a 30 Day Decluttering Challenge checklist for FREE!

 To grab your copy of the 30 Day Decluttering Challenge Guide that will help you get your home fresh, neat and perfectly ready for a new baby just enter your email in the form below and a copy will be sent straight to your inbox.

 30 Day Decluttering Challenge Checklist

 Doing one task each day will help you complete the 30 decluttering challenges quickly, but don’t feel like you have to do one challenge every day in order to reach your goal.
-I remember being pregnant and some days you just have to nap it out.
+I was pregnant not too long ago and some days you just have to nap it out.
 You are creating a tiny human after all!

 What’s been the hardest part of preparing for baby?

 Share your ideas with me in the comments below!